drcandacemakedamoore/cleanX/docs/medical-professionals.rst

 .. image:: https://raw.githubusercontent.com/drcandacemakedamoore/cleanX/main/test/cleanXpic.png

-What makes `cleanX` different and/or important?
+What makes `CleanX` different and/or important?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Much research about biomedical imaging relies on a combination of